 Called PASIPHAE (Polar-Areas Stellar-Imaging in Polarization High-Accuracy Experiment), the experiment will map, with unprecedented accuracy, the polarization of millions of stars at areas of the sky away from the Galactic plane, in both the Northern and the Southern hemispheres, and use this information to locate the best regions of the sky where astronomers can look for information from the early Universe.

-PASIPHAE (named after the Minoan Queen) is a collaborative effort of the Astrophysics Group in Crete (the joint Astrophysics group at the Institute of Plasma Physics, the University of Crete, the Foundation for Research and Technolohy-Hellas, and the Skinakas Observatory) with the Inter-University Center for Astronomy and Astrophysics (IUCAA) in Pune, India (the greatest laboratory of optopolarimeter design and development in the world), the California Institute of Technology (Caltech in the US, including the Caltech Optical Observatories and the Owens Valley Radio Observatory), and the South African Astronomical Observatory.
+PASIPHAE (named after the Minoan Queen) is a collaborative effort of the Astrophysics Group in Crete (the joint Astrophysics group at the Institute of Plasma Physics, the University of Crete, the Foundation for Research and Technolohy-Hellas, and the Skinakas Observatory) with the Inter-University Center for Astronomy and Astrophysics (IUCAA) in Pune, India (the greatest laboratory of optopolarimeter design and development in the world), the California Institute of Technology (Caltech in the US, including the Caltech Optical Observatories and the Owens Valley Radio Observatory), the South African Astronomical Observatory, and the Institute of Theoretical Astrophysics (at the University of Oslo).

 PASIPHAE is led by Konstantinos Tassis, Assistant Professor of Theoretical Astrophysics at the University of Crete, and it is made possible by a grant by the Stavros Niarchos Foundation.
 It is additionally sponsored by Infosys, India, the South African National Equipment Program, and Caltech.